Rhytidectomy (Facelift) Surgery in Colombia: Expert Guide to Facial Rejuvenation

 Common facelift combinations:

-• Neck lift: Often included with facelifts for comprehensive lower face/neck rejuvenation
+• Neck lift: Often included with facelifts for complete lower face/neck rejuvenation

 • Blepharoplasty: Upper/lower eyelid surgery complements facelift results